 Even if you start therapy to help you out of a dark or difficult time, it is a great gift that you give to yourself.
-We learn a great deal about ourselves, about others and ultimately about living life with more ease and enjoyment.
-We will sit together and get curious about what you learnt growing up and in your life to date that created you today: your world-view, your assumptions and even your body's responses to the situations you face.
-We'll learn about how you manage your world in ways that *work* for you, as well as where these ways of relating are causing pain or limiting you.
+We learn a great deal about ourselves, about others and ultimately about living with more ease and enjoyment.
+We can get curious about what you learnt growing up and in your life to date that created your world-view, your assumptions and even your body's responses to the situations you face.
+We'll learn about how you relate to your world in ways that *work* for you, as well as where these ways of relating are causing pain or limiting you.
 We will find your best ways to unblock and release those old responses.
-The goal is to find new ways of seeing and being that help you to be more at-ease and authentically yourself and in relation to friends, family, work and other important people and situations.
+The goal: to help you to be more at-ease and authentically yourself and in relation to friends, family, work and other important people and situations.
 I believe every one of us has a soul-nature and way of being that works well for us and it's our job to work with that.

 Client Focus